World of Tanks Which Tank Line?

 Ending this mini-branch is the tier 6 medium Sherman Firefly that many people envy.
 This Sherman variant has the 17 pder as its top gun which is awesome for a tier 6 medium tank since it allows it to deal a ton of damage.
 The 17 pder has 150 damage, a good rate of fire, and very good penetration compared to other tier 6 medium tanks.
 To offset the good gun the Sherman Firefly has below average mobility and only 6 degrees of gun depression.
 It’s a great tank but only if you avoid hilly areas and also if you are being shot at by multiple enemies.
 After the Sherman Firefly the branch moves over to the tier 7 tank destroyer Challenger.

-Tank Destroyers (Cruiser MK.
+Tank Destroyers (Cruiser Mk.
 I->FV4005 Stage II)

-Starting at tier 2 the The Cruiser MK.
+At tier 2 the The Cruiser MK.
 I has the deadly 40mm Pom Pom which packs a mean punch at tier 2.
 This tank is a quick grind but is very fun/easy to play with the Pom Pom.
 The Cruiser II also sports the Pom Pom but it’s main feature is the 3.7 inch howitzer which tears apart tanks up to tier 5.
 Since the Cruiser II is pretty sluggish and the howitzer has bad accuracy/shell velocity it is relegated to close range brawls.
 On the plus side you can one shot most tanks you normally face with the HE and only struggle against tier 5 heavy tanks.

-Moving onto the tier 5 Archer that starts the tank destroyers you find yourself in a very interesting tank to begin with.
+The tier 5 Archer is a very interesting tank at tier 5.
 The Archer only has a 12 km/h top speed going forward and a 32 km/h top speed going in reverse.
 It does not have the strongest engine but it is still decently mobile…..but only if you drive in reverse to where you need to get to.
 Since the Archer does not have any armor to speak of or a turret it makes things difficult if you find yourself caught off guard pointing the wrong way.

 Tier 6 sees you move into the Achilles tank destroyer which can actually go faster going forward than in reverse.
 The Achilles also uses the 17 pder as its top gun and sees an increase in accuracy and rate of fire giving it a very good gun for its tier like the Archer.
 The Achilles only has 5 degrees of gun depression and no armor to speak of(get used to it in this branch).
 On the plus side the Achilles is very mobile with its strong power/weight ratio and good terrain resistance values.
 Overall the Achilles is a painless tank to grind through and with its great firepower is a great tank destroyer if you avoid close firefights.

-The Charioteer at tier 8 sees you gain the 105mm L7 AT gun as an option which has 390 damage per APCR round with 268mm penetration rounds.
-It also has two HESH rounds with 210mm and 105mm penetration and increased damage that can wreck tanks with poor armor or if you hit weak spots.
+The Charioteer at tier 8 sees you gain the 105mm L7 AT gun as an option.
+It has 390 damage per APCR round with 268mm penetration rounds.
+It also has two HESH rounds with 210mm and 105mm penetration.
+The increased damage with HESH can wreck tanks with poor armor.
 The Charioteer is also very mobile with a good top speed and engine allowing it to get around the map with ease.
-The downside is that you are very large(especially the turret) and only have 5 degrees of gun depression making it difficult to use your gun.
-Once again this tank fights better at long range due to its frailness but since it has an insane gun at tier 8 it can easily out damage any tank if it survives long enough.
+The downside is that you are very large much like the Challenger.
+Much like the Challenger the Charioteer receives several buffs in 9.20.1.
+Most importantly the gun depression was raised from -5 degrees up to a staggering -10 degrees.

 Check out these related items over on Amazon!